35 Famous Iceland Landmarks You Must See

 Located right off the Golden Circle, Gulfoss is another of Iceland's most popular waterfall stops.
 Gulfoss is a powerful double waterfall known for creating breathtaking rainbows when the light conditions are right.
 There are several viewing platforms both above and below.

-☂️ Explore Gullfoss Falls with a tour
+☂️ Explore Gullfoss Falls on a tour

 Grjótagjá Cave